The author is a student at the University of Georgia who loves movies, books, and kids.

 Invite a doctor to visit the class and talk to the children during large group.
-Have him or her wear scrubs and bring some equipment (i.e. stethoscope, blood pressure cuff, etc.) and pictures of a hospital.
-He or she can explain the purpose of each tool and what doctors in a hospital do.
+Have them wear scrubs and bring some equipment (i.e., stethoscope, blood pressure cuff, etc.) and pictures of a hospital.
+They can explain the purpose of each tool and what doctors in a hospital do.
 Suggested phrases:

 - Doctors are people who help you feel better when you are sick.

 - They wear clothes like I am wearing, and put on gloves and a mask to protect you from germs.

 - They use many tools like these to find out how to help you.

 - The doctor may use this stethoscope to listen to your heart like this.

 - In a hospital, you may stay in a bed like this one.

 - Have you ever been to the hospital?

 - What was it like?
 Were you scared?